When I was a young naval officer my parents gave me A Sailor’s Reader, copyrighted 1943,

 Bible.

-| Faith and belief lead to Bible study.
-Reason and doubt lead to theology. |
+Faith, belief, and humility lead to Bible study.
+Reason, doubt, and pride lead to theology. |